volotat/GANLib/100DMLCLog.md

 ## Day 12 : July 18 , 2018

 **Today's progress** : Fixed savings and verbosity mode for every module.
+Small improvements in ProgGAN.

 **Link to work:**  [Commit]()